davidji99/terraform-provider-split/docs/index.md

   state upon deletion.
 This is to address out-of-band, UI based prerequisites Split has when deleting an environment.
   Defaults to `false`.

-* `client_timeout` - (Optional) Configure client timeout before aborting.
+* `client_timeout` - (Optional) Configure client (http) timeout before aborting.
 This is to address the client retrying forever.
   It's expressed in an integer that represents seconds.
-Defaults to `300`, which means 5 minutes
+Defaults to `300` seconds, or `5` minutes.